 23 February 2022 - Following the release of Integrating RBC in Public Procurement in 2021, the OECD conducted a pilot to support public buyers in integrating OECD risk-based due diligence in the public procurement of garment and textiles.
 The resulting pilot report adds to the growing body of research on the nexus between public procurement and responsible business conduct in practice.
 It provides real-world examples of both the challenges and solutions to integrating RBC considerations in public procurement.

 OECD Forum on Due Diligence in the Garment and Footwear Sector

-This annual event brought together over 600 representatives from government, business, trade unions and civil society to address emerging risks and to share learnings on implementing labour, human rights, environmental and integrity due diligence in the global garment and footwear supply chains.
+This annual event brings together representatives from government, business, trade unions, civil society and international organisations to discuss challenges and risks, as well as learnings and solutions related to implementing due diligence in the global garment and footwear supply chains.

 OECD Feasibility Study

 More than three years after the adoption of the OECD Due Diligence Guidance for Responsible Supply, stakeholders are generating increasing amounts of data on how the implementation is evolving and maturing.
 The OECD has sought to tap into the interest and investment in better data in order to channel such efforts into a coherent body of research, a resource for understanding what works, what doesn’t and how to foster - and reach - better outcomes in practice.
 The OECD Feasibility Study provides an overview of different strategies for developing such a resource.
 It was designed to identify and assess potential methodological approaches for measuring the uptake, incentives and outcomes of enterprises’ due diligence practices as presented in the OECD Guidelines for Multinational Enterprises and elaborated upon in the OECD Garment Guidance.